 Select Auto to allow the BIOS to auto detect the DMA mode.
 Use this value if the IDE disk drive support cannot be determined.
 Select SWDMA0 to allow the BIOS to use Single Word DMA mode 0.
-It has a data transfer rate of 2.1 MBs.
-Select SWDMA1 to allow the BIOS to use Single Word DMA mode 1.
+It has a data transfer rate of 2.1 MBs, Select SWDMA1 to allow the BIOS to use Single Word DMA mode 1.
 It has a data transfer rate of 4.2 MBs.
 Select SWDMA2 to allow the BIOS to use Single Word DMA mode 2.
 It has a data transfer rate of 8.3 MBs.
 Select MWDMA0 to allow the BIOS to use Multi Word DMA mode 0.
 It has a data transfer rate of 4.2 MBs.
 Select MWDMA1 to allow the BIOS to use Multi Word DMA mode 1.
 It has a data transfer rate of 13.3 MBs.
 Select MWDMA2 to allow the BIOS to use Multi-Word DMA mode 2.
 It has a data transfer rate of 16.6 MBs.
 Select UDMA0 to allow the BIOS to use Ultra DMA mode 0.
 It has a data transfer rate of 16.6 MBs.
 It has the same transfer rate as PIO mode 4 and Multi Word DMA mode 2.
 Select UDMA1 to allow the BIOS to use Ultra DMA mode 1.
 It has a data transfer rate of 25 MBs.
 Select UDMA2 to allow the BIOS to use Ultra DMA mode 2.
 It has a data transfer rate of 33.3 MBs.
-Select UDMA3 the BIOS to use Ultra DMA mode 1.
-It has a data transfer rate of 25 MBs.
-Select UDMA2 to allow the BIOS to use Ultra DMA mode 2.
-It has a data transfer rate of 33.3 MBs.
 Select UDMA3 to allow the BIOS to use Ultra DMA mode 3.
 It has a data transfer rate of 66.6 MBs.
 Select UDMA4 to allow the BIOS to use Ultra DMA mode 4.
 It has a data transfer rate of 100 MBs.
-The options are Auto, SWDMAn, MWDMAn, and UDMAn.
+The options are Auto.
+SWDMAn.
+MWDMAn, and UDMAn.

-S. M. A. R. T.
+S.M.A.R.T.
+For Hard disk drives

 Self-Monitoring Analysis and Reporting Technology (SMART) can help predict impending drive failures.
-Select "Auto" to allow the BIOS to auto detect hard disk drive support.
-Select "Disabled" to prevent the AMI BIOS from using the S.M.A.R.T.
-Select "Enabled" to allow the AMI BIOS to use the S.M.A.R.T. to support hard drive disk.
+Select Auto to allow the BIOS to auto detect hard disk drive support.
+Select Disabled to prevent the AMI BIOS from using the S.M.A.R.T.
+Select Enabled to allow the AMI BIOS to use the S.M.A.R.T. to support hard drive disk.
 The options are Disabled, Enabled, and Auto.